Garlic Butter Prime Rib is incredibly juicy and succulent! Just melts in your mouth with superior flavours.

 - SKILLET OR ROASTING PAN: Arrange garlic halves in a heavy-based pan or cast-iron skillet.
 Spread 2 tablespoons of garlic butter on the underside of the beef (bone-side) to completely coat.
-Place the roast, bone-side down, in the pan/skillet on top of the onion and garlic halves (the bones create a natural roasting rack for the meat).
+Place the roast, bone-side down, in the pan/skillet on top of the garlic halves (the bones create a natural roasting rack for the meat).
 Spread another 2-3 tablespoons of garlic butter on the top and sides, rubbing into the flesh.
 Coat well.Season with remaining salt and pepper.

 - ROAST: For 20-30 minutes or until the roast has nicely browned.

 - GARLIC BUTTER 2: Carefully remove roast from oven.
 Spread with remaining garlic butter.

 - REDUCE OVEN TEMPERATURE: STANDARD oven 250°F (120°C) | FAN/CONVECTION oven 220°F (100°C).

 - COVER WITH FOIL and continue to slow roast for 1 - 1 1/2 hours, basting every 20-30 minutes with the pan juices, until reaching your desired preference.
 Internal temperature should read 118°F | 48°C for med/rare.
 (TIP: Start checking internal temperature after 45 minutes of roasting.
 Continue to keep checking with each baste to ensure it doesn't over cook.)

 - Once cooked to your liking, allow to rest for 20 minutes.
 The roast will continue to cook as the juices inside settle, raising the internal temperature to 130°F | 55°C for a perfect medium-rare prime rib.